Pádraig Harrington: Personal life

 Harrington has known his wife Caroline since childhood.
 They were married in 1997 and have two sons: Patrick, born in 2003, and Ciarán, born in November 2007.

 Harrington's eldest brother, Tadhg, is a professional golf coach who owns and teaches at the Harrington Golf Academy in Dublin, Ireland.

 Harrington is a distant cousin of former NFL quarterback Joey Harrington and 1995 World Series of Poker champion and author Dan Harrington.

 Harrington's given name "Pádraig" is the Irish Language version of the name Patrick, which is in common usage in Ireland.
 His four older brothers have Irish names as well (Tadhg, Columb, Fintan, and Fergal).

 Harrington's caddy since 2004 is Ronan Flood.
 Flood married Susie Gregan, the sister of Harrington's wife, in 2007.

-After leaving school, Harrington mixed amateur golf with studying Accounting.
+After leaving school, Harrington mixed amateur golf with studying accounting.
 He passed his final exams in 1994 to gain admittance to ACCA (Association of Chartered Certified Accountants).

 Harrington has undergone laser eye surgery in a bid to improve his game.

-In February 2021, Harrington was diagnosed with COVID-19.

 Charity work

 Harrington became a Global Ambassador for Special Olympics, the world's largest sports organisation for people with intellectual disabilities, in May 2010.
 He has conducted a number of golf clinics for Special Olympics athletes and coaches.

-Harrington is patron of Irish charity Oesophageal Cancer Fund (OCF) since 2006, having lost his father to oesophageal cancer in 2005.
+Harrington has been a patron of the Irish charity Oesophageal Cancer Fund (OCF) since 2006, having lost his father to oesophageal cancer in 2005.
 He actively promotes Lollipop Day, the designated day for oesophageal cancer fundraising in Ireland celebrated every February and raises funds through various events and activities through The Pádraig Harrington Charitable Foundation, which are distributed to deserving beneficiaries throughout Ireland and the rest of the world.